kismetwireless/kismet-web-docs/content/en/docs/readme/datasources/datasources.md

 {{<configopt channel_hop true false>}}
 Universally enable or disable channel hopping.

 A radio can typically only tune to a single channel at a time.
-To capture from multiple channels, Kismet need to rapidly change channel.
+To capture from multiple channels, Kismet needs to rapidly change channel.

 Typically, channel hopping should be left on.
 It can be disabled per-source as a source option to zero in on a specific channel.
 {{</configopt>}}